OsmanMariam/Akan-names/README.md

 This is website application that determines your Ghanian birth name by calculating the day of week in which you were born, based on your birthday details.
 ## Setup/Installation Requirements
 * Open OsmanMariam profile on GitHUb or search for username.
-* Click on akan names repostotory.
+* Click on akan names repository.
 * Click on the link displayed next to the description.